 So I’ll start with the positives.

 There’s a rough and ready feel as you enter: corrugated tin panels, graffiti, unfinished wood.
 It’s dive bar/fallout shelter chic as we enter, and the big screens are playing the Johnny Cash version of ‘Hurt.’

 A decent beer list includes Blue Moon and Camden Hells Lager, and it’s a rare treat to find Lagunitas IPA on tap.
 The jukebox is pure (accidental) brilliance: accidental because it’s one of those ‘completely out of sync with its surroundings, but let’s hope no one notices’ jobs.
-I could sit here all day and bankrupt myself- a mixture of Pavement, The Fall, Joy Division, Spiritualized, Afghan Whigs do very nicely indeed, thanks- though I dare say that wouldn’t be in keeping with the management’s dive bar ethos.
+I could sit here all day and bankrupt myself- a mixture of Pavement, The Fall, Joy Division, Spiritualized, Afghan Whigs will do very nicely indeed, thanks- though I dare say that wouldn’t be in keeping with the management’s rowdy dive bar ethos.
 They do reserve the right to change your song if they don’t approve-but I’ll take a crumb of comfort wherever I can find it.
 I fight temptation to stick on Bonnie Prince Billy’s peerless ‘I See A Darkness’ just to see what happens.